kornha/parliament/README.md

 Set up your own OpenAI and Firebase account.
 Set up the Firebase emulator locally.

-Firebase may prompt you to add env vars, but if it doesn't, or if you run into billing or other account setup issues, Googling them should be streightforward to solve.
+Firebase may prompt you to add env vars, but if it doesn't, or if you run into billing or other account setup issues, Googling them should be straightforward to solve.
 Feel free to add helpful info to this readme.

 Once you run the project correctly, the frontend will appear in either iOS or web.
 You may sign in with Google and click the sync button in the top right.